 "U.S. MSOs possess an unusual set of attributes for such an early-stage industry in that they have among the highest growth rates of any sector, are generating substantial increases in EBITDA dollars, but have balance sheets capable of sustaining capex and funding M&A that we expect to fuel growth for the next few years," say Needham analysts Matt McGinley and Chad Britnell.

-While 2022 hasn't been a good year for cannabis stocks or ETFs – MSOS is down 38% year-to-date – the possible future passage of the Secure and Safe Enforcement (SAFE) Banking Act will be extremely positive for the struggling industry, and publicly traded marijuana stocks and ETFs such as MSOS.
+While 2022 hasn't been a good year for cannabis stocks or ETFs – MSOS is down about 50% for the year-to-date – the possible future passage of the Secure and Safe Enforcement (SAFE) Banking Act will be extremely positive for the struggling industry, and publicly traded marijuana stocks and ETFs such as MSOS.

 It's down, but it's not out.

 Compared to the ETFMG Alternative Harvest ETF (MJ (opens in new tab)), which dates back to December 2015, the Global X Cannabis ETF (POTX (opens in new tab), $14.78) is a relative newcomer to cannabis funds.
 That's reflected in its small asset base of $53 million, approximately one-seventh the size of MJ.

 However, what it lacks in asset size, it makes up for with Canadian marijuana stocks.

 The ETF tracks the performance of the Solactive Cannabis Index, a collection of companies that generate at least 50% of their revenue, operating income or assets from cannabis.
 Nearly 70% of the ETF's holdings are Canadian companies.